kiarashvosough1999/ViewMaker/README.md

  - `KeyedViewStyle`: Use this style when you want to hold and apply several style on different conditions,Ex Here we defined a `ThemeTypes` so that we can use it to create a unique style for each of its cases.

- - `ViewStyle` : Use this style when your view just adopt one style once and for all, On this case you are responsible to change its style manually and apply another style on it (when it is needed).
+ - `ViewStyle` : Use this style when your view just adopt one style once and for all, In this case you are responsible to change its style manually and apply another style on it (when it is needed).

 Take a look at below implementation.
-First we defined a `ThemeTypes` which can be used when we use `KeyedViewStyle`
+First we defined a `ThemeTypes` which can become handy when we use `KeyedViewStyle` and changing theme

 ```swift